 In-kind and financial contributions to teaching activities and student clubs

 I receive wonderful support from government, industry, and NGOs for my teaching activity.
-I have had, over my time at the University of Alberta, representatives from the Alberta Ministries of Environment, Energy, and Finance and Enterprise, many major oil, gas, energy services, and electricity companies, Epcor, the Pembina Institute, and many others speak in my classes.
+I have had, over my time at the University of Alberta, representatives from the Alberta Ministries of Environment, Energy, and Finance and Enterprise, many major oil, gas, energy services, pipeline and electricity companies, Epcor, the Pembina Institute, and many others speak in my classes.
 I have never offered compensation beyond accommodation and travel expenses for speakers, either directly or in-kind, with the exception of a small token of appreciation from the class.
-While I have not been invited to do so, I would feel obliged to return the favour of speaking at the request of someone who has taken time to speak in my class.
+While I have not been invited to do so often, I would feel obliged to return the favour of speaking at the request of someone who has taken time to speak in my class.

 Family conflicts of interest